Downtown Eugene

 I'm not trying to be gloomy here.
 This current renewal spending is a little better, as I said, because of the 2007 ballot measure.
 It includes a wider demographic than just the 1%.
 There are some small businesses getting loans.
 The citizens fought back, kicked out major slumlords, and brought in smaller developers, who will work harder to make their properties successful through local contacts.
 This is big step up.

 But we're a long way from solving the problems of deadening development in Eugene, or almost anywhere for that matter.
-If the question is "how do we get continuing oversight", then participatory democracy is the answer, but that's very hard to achieve.
+If the question is "how do we get continuing oversight?", then participatory democracy is the answer, but that's very hard to achieve.
 So join the Occupy movement: they're working quite hard on improving democracy right now, and they're woefully underappreciated!

 In the meantime, more local businesses and non-profits that would like to help bridge downtown's economic-to-physical development gap, should consider moving downtown, occupying downtown, and participating in the local democratic process there.
 With an increasing residential population, it's not a bad business move.
 And with a surfeit of space for lease, it should be possible to negotiate a reasonable long-term lease.